flutter/website/src/content/app-architecture/case-study/ui-layer.md

 ```

 :::note
-In the ViewModel example,
+In the view model example,
 two objects are needed to render the view.
 As the UI state for any given model grows in complexity,
-a ViewModel might have many more pieces of data from
+a view model might have many more pieces of data from
 many more repositories exposed to the view.
 In some cases,
 you might want to create objects that specifically represent the UI state.